nrsyed/nrsyed.com/content/blog/pb-scraper.md

 email, display name, signature, and other pieces of information that can be obtained from a user's profile.

+{{< figure
+  src="/img/proboards_scraper/database_class.png" alt="Database class"
+  class="aligncenter"
+>}}

+The [`Database` class][6] serves as an interface for the SQLite database.
+It provides convenient methods for querying the database and/or inserting objects into the tables described above.
+This way, the client (user or calling code) never has to worry about the mechanics of interacting directly with the database or writing SQL queries.
+In fact, I also didn't have to worry about writing SQL queries, because I opted to use [SQLAlchemy][7], an [ORM][8] that maps a SQL database's schema to Python objects, thereby abstracting away the SQL and allowing me to write everything in pure Python.
+The `Database` class interacts with the SQL database via SQLAlchemy, and the client code interacts indirectly with the database via the `Database` class, whose methods return Python objects corresponding to items in the database.

+{{< figure
+  src="/img/proboards_scraper/scraper_manager_class.png"
+  alt="ScraperManager class" class="aligncenter"
+>}}

+{{< figure
+  src="/img/proboards_scraper/scraper_module.png"
+  alt="scraper module" class="aligncenter"
+>}}

 <span id="asyncio" />
 ### asyncio